Formula Feeding Myths That Need to GoMar 22, 2023

 Truly, moms should be able to determine the best way to feed their babies without judgment or pressure.

-Myth #4: Your baby will not be as smart as their peers who are breastfed.
+Formula myth #4: Your baby will not be as smart as their peers who are breastfed.

 There are so many factors that come into play when it comes to intelligence.
 Breastfed babies are more likely born into families with a higher socioeconomic status.
 That status can lead to greater opportunities.